 When filling out your profile, be honest and be you.
 Everyone is unique, everyone has a story, and everyone is special.
 Your hobbies, interests, and talents might be exactly what a recipient is looking for.
 The donor profile is the only document and information recipients will receive about their egg donor.
 Please take time to complete the donor profile in it's entirety and to focus on the personal statements and provide accurate family medical history.
 The personal statements offer the unique opportunity to share with recipients more about you.
 No matter what recipients are looking for, they all want a donor who has taken the time to complete her profile in full, provided good-quality photos, and answered the essay questions as thoroughly as possible.

 If you receive approval to take the next step in becoming an egg donor at Shady Grove Fertility, congratulations and thank you!
-If accepted, an Egg Donor Liaison will contact you via email with instructions to start the medical screening process.
+If accepted, our Egg Donor Recruitment Specialist will contact you via email with instructions to start the medical screening process.